 Student Behavior: Student behavior is always expected to be appropriate.
 Guidelines of student behavior concerning the Alcohol/Drug Policy include the following expectations.
 A student shall not:

-- 1) Sell or distribute alcohol, unlawful drugs, controlled substances, hallucinogens or inhalants; - 2) Use, possess or be under the influence of alcohol, unlawful drugs, controlled substances, hallucinogens or inhalants; - 3) Use, possess, distribute or sell drug paraphernalia; - 4) Use illicit drugs or medication without the formal supervision of a physician or in a manner other than prescribed by a physician.
+- 1) Sell or distribute alcohol, unlawful drugs, controlled substances, hallucinogens or inhalants; - 2) Use, possess or be under the influence of alcohol, unlawful drugs, controlled substances, hallucinogens or inhalants; - 3) Use illicit drugs or medication without the formal supervision of a physician or in a manner other than prescribed by a physician.